yvs1364/react-redux-challenges/08-React-in-Rails/01-Rails-Chat/README.md

 - The `selectedChannel` is not in the Redux State anymore
 - The API has changed!
 We need to query our own Rails app now
+- We don't have a `nickname` column in the `users` DB table.
+So we'll display the email instead (this should be handled in your `app/controllers/api/v1/messages_controller.rb`)

 For the first problem, we need to remove the `selectedChannel` from all the `mapStateToProps()` functions and use the one **from the route**.